magerton/ec2-for-R-and-julia/README.md

 1. Sign up for an Amazon AWS account.
 Sign up for a [GitHub education pack](https://education.github.com/pack) if eligible and you may get some free Amazon AWS credits.
 2. Spin up an Amazon Linux 2 instance.
 The "compute optimized" can be used with Spot pricing and provides sufficient resources depending on the tier you choose.
 You should not need more than 16GB of storage.
 3. Create a new SSH key pair, or choose one already saved in your AWS account.
 If you create a new pair, you will be asked to download your private key.
     - **Note: Your private key must be kept secure**.
-By convention they should be placed in your local `~/.ssh` directory.
-Either `0400` or `0600` are [appropriate permissions](https://superuser.com/questions/215504/permissions-on-private-key-in-ssh-folder) for your private keys, while the `~/.ssh` directory should generally have `0700` permissions.
+By convention it should be placed in your local `~/.ssh` directory and be protected by either `0400` or `0600` permissions [note](https://superuser.com/questions/215504/permissions-on-private-key-in-ssh-folder).
+Your `~/.ssh` directory should have `0700` permissions.
     - Private keys may take several different forms:
         + `*.pem` - Standard file format for cryptographic keys/certificates.
 AWS uses this format.
         + `*.key` - Alternate file extension for a PEM file only containing a private key.
         + `*.ppk` - Proprietary PuTTY format for private keys.
 PuTTY does not support the PEM format.
     - Public keys may utilize the `*.pub` extension, but when copied to a server are concatenated onto your remote `~/.ssh/authorized_keys` file.
-The presence of your public key in this file grants you SSH access to the server.
+The presence of your public key in this **remote** file grants you SSH access to the server.
 4. Connect to your EC2 instance via SSH.
     - `ssh ec2-user@ip-address-or-hostname -i /path/to/privatekey.pem`